dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/04-archive/2025/ENHANCEMENT_2025-11-25_SpyWindowUICleanup.md

 - Bookmark selection now on same row as Save (more intuitive)

 ### For Developers
-- `SpyWindow.Tree.cs` no longer exists
+- `AutomationWindow.Tree.cs` no longer exists
 - Tree-related methods removed:
   - `ShowAncestryTree()`
   - `OnAncestrySelected()`